RishabhBajaj25/xbd_mmsegmentation/README.md

 ## Rishabh's MMSegmentation Experiments for xBD dataset

 In this forked repo, I use MMSegmentation for a post-disaster building damage assessment from satellite imagery.
-This project was done for CIVE700: Scientific Machine Learning for Engineers, Spring 2024 offering by Prof. Alana Lund at the University of Waterloo.
+This project was done for CIVE700: Scientific Machine Learning for Engineers, Spring 2024 offered by Prof. Alana Lund at the University of Waterloo.

+### Visualisation Instructions

+Since MMSegmentation would be deployed on the Lambda Cloud which is a cloud based service instead of being used on local machines, some instructions are specific and different to the ones found on the original repo.
+To help visualize the training using Tensorboard, follow these steps:
+1. Add the visual runtime to default_runtime.py as mentioned [here](https://github.com/open-mmlab/mmsegmentation/blob/main/docs/en/user_guides/visualization.md).
+2. Start training.
+3. SSH into the lambda cloud instance using `ssh -L port_on_local_machine:127.0.0.1:6006 user@IP_of_instance`.
+For example: `ssh -L 17006:127.0.0.1:6006 ubuntu@138.2.224.225`. **Note**: This will only work on the local machine that was used to register the SSH key for lambda cloud.
+4. Once SSH'ed to the instance.
+Important: `cd path_to_mmsegmentation`.
+5. Find the vis_data path of work_dir after starting training, and launch tensorboard.
+For example: `tensorboard --logdir work_dirs/test_visual/20240621_223051/vis_data/`
+6. On the local machine, launch a web browser and navigate to: (http://127.0.0.1:port_on_local_machine).
+For example: (http://127.0.0.1:17006).

 ## Introduction